Hey friend, I'm Tessie! Along with my family, I'm in the process of renovating a 100 year old historic home. I'd love to share the process with you!

 I’ve been working in this space for a few months now and EVERY DAY I feel thankful for it.
 It truly has been a dream come true.
 To have a dedicated space full of warmth and solitude to clear my mind with no distractions has been such a gift.

-One of the best things about this space (besides that it’s just so freaking cute) is that it has allowed my brain to fully switch from work mode to family mode.
-Working from home over the past few years I’ve always struggled with turning off that “work brain” and being fully present with the family, but now it feels different.
+The best thing about this space is that it has allowed my brain to fully switch from work mode to family mode.
+Working from home over the past few years I’ve always struggled with turning off that “work brain” and being fully present with the family.
+Now it feels completely different.

 As I walk over to the little house each morning I know it’s time to work the second I enter its doors.
-And once I’m done working for the the day, I go back to the main house and know that it’s family time.
+After the day is complete, I go back to the main house.
+This transition helps my brain to know that it’s family time.
 I love it!

 If you enjoyed this post and want to stay up to date on future renovations please sign up for the monthly newsletter!
 There’s lots more coming.